Conceptual Framework vs Accounting Standards Explained

 In my DipIFR classrooms, one question comes up almost every batch: "If the Conceptual Framework tells us what to do, why do we need separate accounting standards?"

-What Is the Conceptual Framework?
+What is the IFRS Conceptual Framework?

-- The objective of financial reporting
+- The objective of general-purpose financial reporting

 - The qualitative characteristics of useful financial information